 The Center for Religious and Spiritual Life prepares Smith students to live and lead effectively in a world where religion matters.
 Religious and Spiritual life at Smith supports religious expression, encourages multi-faith dialogue and raises spiritual and ethical concerns for the campus at large.
 The office sponsors programs of interfaith learning and dialogue, provides community service opportunities and encourages students to take time for quiet and reflection.
 The staff are also available for guidance and help in times of need.

-The Office of Disability Services (ODS) provides resources, information, and support on an individualized basis to students who choose to register with our office.
-ODS works in close collaboration with SSW administration, staff, and faculty to facilitate necessary accommodations and modifications in policies and procedures as appropriate to the class, internship placement, or the general program.
+The Accessibility Resource Center (ARC) provides resources, information, and support on an individualized basis to students who choose to register with our office.
+ARC works in close collaboration with SSW administration, staff, and faculty to facilitate necessary accommodations and modifications in policies and procedures as appropriate to the class, internship placement, or the general program.
 We also strive to proactively identify and mitigate structural barriers that might limit opportunities for full participation and inclusion as part of SSW’s Universal Access commitment.
 While the unique academic structure, condensed course time frame, and rapid pacing of the School for Social Work academic program offers many benefits, it can also pose challenges for students with learning, mental health, and other disabilities.
-It is important to prepare and plan well for your success at Smith by contacting ODS well in advance of your arrival.
+It is important to prepare and plan well for your success at Smith by contacting ARC well in advance of your arrival.
 All students must take time to consider a range of factors in determining the type of graduate program that best supports their individual learning needs.

 The Office for Equity and Inclusion supports the college’s belief that diversity in all aspects of the educational environment is necessary for achieving the highest level of academic excellence.
 Members of an educational community rich in varying perspectives, outlooks and values will be better prepared to deal with complexity and to participate productively in a pluralistic society.